Friday 31 May.

 After I settled in my seat, a young woman carrying a mandolin sat across the aisle from me.
 My nephew Eric lives in Wimberley, Texas and given his history with that instrument

 (That’s Eric in the beret and tie.), I naturally started a conversation.
 Well, believe it or not, Conleigh, a sophomore at Princeton, had just spent a week in New Braunfels visiting friends and family.
-For those of you unfamiliar with the Texas Hill Country:
+Here’s a map for those of you unfamiliar with the Texas Hill Country:

 You can find Wimberley just a bit southwest of Austin and New Braunfels pretty much dead south of Wimberley.
 We chatted a bit between naps and movies and I learned that she was on her way to Amman for a summer internship of some sort.
 More with Conleigh in a bit.